 How a guaranteed rent and bond scheme works

-Bond schemes or rent guarantee schemes are usually run by an organisation such a council, housing association or charity.
+Bond schemes or rent guarantee schemes are usually run by an organisation such as a council, housing association or charity.
 Instead of a cash deposit, the scheme-provider gives a written guarantee to your landlord to cover the cost of rent arrears or any damage to the property.
 The organisation providing the scheme will have a fund of money to use if a landlord makes a claim.

 When you sign up to a guaranteed rent or bond scheme, you will usually have agree to repay the council any money it has to pay the landlord and/or letting agent.